 Before I started this journey to change my habits of drinking, I knew for a long time that I needed to make a change.
 I would wake up Monday (or sometimes Tuesday or Wednesday) after a stretch of drinking telling myself that this was not the way I wanted to live and I NEEDED to change.
 I felt that if I could get through the weekend, I would have enough momentum to roll along to a new way of being.
-Sadly, I would get to Thursday evening and feel tired, stressed, happy, “healed”, bored, lonely, nothing, everything, anything and I would head to the bar, only to start the cycle again the next week.
+Sadly, I would get to Thursday evening and feel tired, stressed, happy, “healed”, bored, lonely, nothing, everything, anything, and I would head to the bar, only to start the cycle again the next week.

 I clearly recall thinking “Why can I not just stop for the weekend and give myself that jump start?”
-There were even times when I would feel such shame, fear, failure, grief, “poor me” that I would not wait a few days.
+There were even times when I would feel such shame, fear, failure, grief, and “poor me” that I would not wait a few days.
 I would keep the “painless train” rolling.
-Until of course, I found myself curled up around the toilet after an hour of straight vomiting, nothing left but bile, and still my body convulsing, sweating, shivering… I would cry, promise, commit to not slipping again… and would make it a couple days.
+Until of course, I found myself curled up around the toilet after an hour of straight vomiting, nothing left but bile, and still my body convulsing, sweating, shivering… I would cry, promise, commit to not slipping again… and would make it a couple of days.